Welcome to Huckle Hill Farm

 My flower farming journey began on Sundays alongside my grandfather, Antonio, with a trowel in hand.
 Despite our conversations being limited by a language barrier, it didn’t stop me from learning by example, hands-on digging, weeding, and harvesting in the garden.
 Among his tall zinnias, trellised roses, prolific pansies, bespoke dahlias, and abundant vegetable rows, I became transfixed by the beauty of flowers and plants.

 Decades later, my mother-in-law, Betty, who grew up on a farm, explained the importance of soil health and how to create and use compost.
-Today, I use the same compost methods, making rich compost for my plants.
-She focused on these Ps: plant placement and perennials.
+She focused on plant placement and perennials.
 Today, I grow more drought-tolerant perennials for fresh-cut market bouquets and generously compost my fields.
 And like a good real estate agent, I’m always searching for the best location for each plant.

 Fun Fact: Peonies are my favorite blooms.

-Fond Memory: Gifting peonies to my elementary school teachers.
+Fond Memory: Gifting Sarah Bernhardt Peonies to my elementary school teachers.

 Just as Claude Monet felt indebted to flowers for his artistic path, I owe my becoming a flower farmer to Antonio and Betty.
 Family techniques and traditions for growing healthy flowers are a gift from the past that I carry forward into the present as a late bloomer, reconnecting with my roots.